top of page

 Is it any wonder that you are completely exhausted......

-It's not crazy, let me tell you.
+It's not, let me tell you.
 Our nervous system is not made for long-term, chronic stress.
-And an eating disorder requires a long breath.
+And an eating disorder requires a very very long breath.
 If the nervous system is in survival mode for too long, we will inevitably suffer from it.
-How that manifests itself is very personal, I mainly suffered from physical complaints such as stiff and painful shoulders, a lot of migraines, difficulty falling asleep, intestinal problems.
-And I experienced more difficulty with work, I could not concentrate well, lost overview, made a lot of spelling mistakes, forgot appointments.
-I was even unable to work for a while.
-All signs that I was surviving for too long.

 What I can help you with